tjpolak/course-dbt/greenery/readme_week3_answers.md

   session_count
 ```

-### Question 1b: What is our conversion rate by product?
+### Part 1b: What is our conversion rate by product?

 - Answer: